Saco-de-patatas/CH32X0035-PDM/README.md

 After 4096 steps, we have that I(4096) = Sample[0] + Sample[1] - Sample[0] = Sample[1].

-There is a division that leads to noninteger values, but we can get rid of such division by scaling everything by 4096 The final equation is I(n) * 4096 = Sample[0] * 4096 + n * (Sample[1] - Sample [0]).
-The 4096 factor is achieved by shifting 12 bit in the accumulator, that is, treating the I(n) and Accumulator as 24 bits registers, and getting out the 24th bit carry instead of the 12 bit one.
+There is a division that leads to noninteger values, but we can get rid of such division by scaling everything by 4096.
+The eventual equation is

+I(n) * 4096 = Sample[0] * 4096 + n * (Sample[1] - Sample [0]).

+The 4096 factor is achieved by shifting 12 bit in the accumulator, that is, treating the I(n) and Accumulator as 24 bits registers, and getting out the 24th bit carry instead of the 12th bit one.
+The new input would be the "Delta" increment, or the current sample being substracted by the previous one.

 That's all, we've got a linear interpolated 12 bit resolution PDM DAC.